 When you rank but don’t convert, the system looks like this:

 A page can “match” a keyword and still fail the first-screen test: “Am I in the right place?”
+This is one reason high impressions don't automatically produce revenue.

 People don’t call when they can’t verify you fast.
 They keep shopping.